section-engineering-education/engineering-education/content/articles/using-c#-to-demonstrate-lock-in-thread/index.md

   - url: /engineering-education/using-c#-to-demonstrate-lock-in-thread/hero.jpg
     alt: Using C# to demonstrate Lock in Thread Hero Image
 ---
 A lock is a keyword shortcut for obtaining a lock for one thread.
-Lock makes it possible to block a code section while working with another thread.
+The lock keyword makes it possible to block a section of code while working with another thread.
 <!--more-->
 To enter a section of code where an existing thread already exists, the other thread must wait until the previous thread's execution completes.
 As soon as the current thread in the function completes, the lock is released.